jarvijaakko/Portfolio_analysis_dashboard/README.md

 This file is taken as an input to the final script 'Portfolio_analysis_dash_03.py' that will produce the final HTML dashboard.
 This is done by plotting different metrics of interest from the portfolio using Plotly graphs and its Dash framework.
 Dash produces nice-looking, dynamic dashboards that allow easy zooming and variable exclusion, to name a few.
 In addition, all information is automatically updated according to the most recent stock market data to allow for up-to-date interpretation of portfolio performance.

 The final dashboard looks like the following.
+The top left graph shows the returns for each stock given the period they've belonged to the portfolio vs the OMCH 25 index.
+The top right graph shows the cumulative return on equity (ROI) and the returns for each stock vs the investments made.
+On the bottom, I've indexed the price development of the stocks during the last year that would indicate the price trends within the portfolio.
+On the bottom right I've also included a few pie charts denoting the sectoral and geographical diversification of the given portfolio.

+![dashboard_01](https://user-images.githubusercontent.com/69734538/112726996-ea760900-8f28-11eb-9d0b-7f71d238f269.png)

 My future goals include incorporating this in some web platform, for example my homepage, to make the most out of this awesome application.
 I am also planning to merge these two scripts into one as it would allow for a more flexible usage.

-![dashboard_01](https://user-images.githubusercontent.com/69734538/112726996-ea760900-8f28-11eb-9d0b-7f71d238f269.png)